 - The term ‘Tory’ is still used to refer to members of the modern Conservative Party.

-During the Second World War, the Conservative government was led by Winston Churchill.
-Despite the victory of the war, the party lost the 1945 election to the Labour Party.
+- During the Second World War, the Conservative government was led by Winston Churchill.
+Despite the victory of the war, the party was defeated by the Labour Party in the 1945 election.

 From the ’50s to 2000

 - Following six years in opposition, the Conservatives won in the 1951 general election.
 The Conservatives accepted the welfare policies introduced by the Labour Party and its nationalisation programme.

 - Under the leadership of Winston Churchill, Anthony Eden, and Harold Macmillan, they maintained the government until 1964.

 - After 1970, the government of Prime Minister Edward Heath lost to the Trade Unions.
 On the flip side, the Heath administration got Britain into the European Economic Community (EEC) which Macmillan failed to do in 1963.